-FRP064 Hazardous Materials Operations 3 class hrs/wk, 3 cr.
+FRP157 Hazardous Materials Operations 3 class hrs/wk, 3 cr.

 Provides knowledge and skills necessary to safely respond to and manage the defensive operations involved in a chemical emergency.
 Also provides skills to operate in offensive fashion for some common flammables (gasoline, propane, etc.).

-Prerequisite: Concurrent enrollment in FRP050.
+Prerequisite: Concurrent enrollment in FRP150.
+Offered as needed.